muquit/ssl-tls-verify/README.md

 ✅ Successfully saved 3 certificate(s) in PEM format to smtp-certs.pem
 ```

-## How to use ssl-tls-verify as a libary
+## How to use ssl-tls-verify as a library

 `ssl-tls-verify` can be use a a libary from other projects.
 Some examples are
 shown below